dalia-maher/Linux-Server-Configuration/README.md

 APT::Periodic::AutocleanInterval "7";
 APT::Periodic::Unattended-Upgrade "1";
 ```
-- If the message of existing packages can be updated persists, run the following commands:
+- If the message of "X packages can be updated" persists, run the following commands:
 ```
 sudo apt-get install aptitude
 sudo aptitude update